feifeiobama/Awesome-Continual-Learning/README.md

 * (ICLR 22) Model Zoo: A Growing Brain That Learns Continually
 * (ECCV 22) CoSCL: Cooperation of Small Continual Learners is Stronger Than a Big One
 * (CVPR 23) Bilateral Memory Consolidation for Continual Learning
+* (ICCV 23) Growing a Brain with Sparsity-Inducing Generation for Continual Learning

 ### Expansion